spotify/netty-zmtp/README.md

-This is a collection of Netty channel handlers that aims to implement ZMTP/1.0, the ZeroMQ Message Transport Protocol.
+This is a ZeroMQ codec for Netty that aims to implement ZMTP/1.0, the ZeroMQ Message Transport Protocol.

 http://rfc.zeromq.org/spec:13